 How long does the internship last?

+It lasts as long as you find it helpful and enriching.
 As with most educational opportunities, interns will get out of it what they put in.
 Some people will move through the reading and assignments faster than others.
-The internship lasts for as long as long as an intern feels the program is of value — in other words, as long as they are learning about the complex field of professional dog training and consulting.
+If you complete the entire internship and move through the material at a fast pace, you could complete each of the two courses in one year, Course One on pet dog training in one year and Course Two on service dog training.
+However, it is really up to you.
+The internship lasts for as long as long as an intern feels the program is of value — in other words, as long as they are learning about the complex field of professional dog training, service dogs, and behavior consulting.
 The only exception is if an intern is let go for violating rules or not meeting program requirements.

 What is the program’s cost?

 The cost is $150 per month.
 This covers the trainer’s time in answering questions, assigning and reading homework, and materials, etc. Interns who wish may choose to do barter in lieu of some or all of the fee.
 Bartering may consist of duties such as helping with office work, assisting group classes, care of board-and-train dogs, etc. If you are interested in being a class assistant or doing other barter as part of your internship, please speak with us about that option.
 We offer two internships per year for people of color to intern at no cost.
 Find out about the Marlena Willis Scholarships.